antmicro/rowhammer-tester/docs/source/hammering.md

 There are two versions of the rowhammer script:

-* `rowhammer.py` - uses regular memory access via EtherBone to fill/check the memory (slower)
+* `rowhammer.py` - uses regular memory access via EtherBone to fill/check the memory (slower).
-* `hw_rowhammer.py` - BIST blocks will be used to fill/check the memory (much faster, but with some limitations regarding fill pattern)
+* `hw_rowhammer.py` - BIST blocks will be used to fill/check the memory (much faster, but with some limitations regarding fill pattern).

 BIST blocks are faster and are the intended way of running Rowhammer tester.